Changing the name and sex marker on your NZ birth certificate

 The application goes through the Family Court, though the process can be done ”On The Papers” – which is to say, by filing the right paperwork and handing this in at your local Court.
 If it is done on the papers you do not need to attend a hearing at Court in person.

 The law currently requires adults to provide evidence that they have made ‘permanent medical changes’ as part of their transition.
-You do not need to provide your full medical records, but simply evidence in the form of a letter from a healthcare provider; if possible the provider who prescribes your hormone therapy if applicable, or documentation or a letter from your surgeon if you have had any gender affirming surgeries, or else a letter from your GP confirming any gender affirming medical treatments you have had.
+You do not need to provide your full medical records, but simply evidence in the form of a letter from a healthcare provider (or sometimes an affidavit, depending on the judge).
+If possible, this should come from the provider who prescribes your hormone therapy if applicable, or from your surgeon if you have had any gender affirming surgeries, or from your GP confirming any gender affirming medical treatments you have had.

 Filling in the Forms

-The forms you will need can all be found on the Ministry of Justice website, along with some other useful links at https://www.justice.govt.nz/family/change-sex-on-your-birth-certificate/ print these one-sided
+The forms you will need can all be found on the Ministry of Justice website, along with some other useful links.
+Print these one-sided

 The G5 form is the main form, which states the request being put to the court.